Developing a Positive School Culture

 Daniel Coyle 'The Culture Code- The secrets of highly effective groups' 2018, identified culture as 'a set of living relationships working toward a shared goal.
 Its not something you are.
 It's something you do.'
 Coyle looked at the cultures of high-performing organisations to see what made them tick.
 What was it that leads to greater performance compared to others.

-Gary Ridge, CEO of WD40 company, focuses on culture relentlessly and specifically the empowerment of the staff who work for him.
+Gary Ridge, CEO of WD40 company, focuses on culture relentlessly and specifically the equipment of the staff who work for him.
 He identified culture by saying 'Imagine a place where you go to work everyday, you make a contribution to something bigger than yourself, you learn something new, you feel safe and are set free by a compelling set of values, and you go home happy.
 He believes passionately that it is the central role of leaders to create the environment to allow this to happen.
 This approach emphasises the importance of wellbeing and engagement in building effective organisational cultures.

 Johnson and Scholes (1992) created the culture web.
 They identified a number of linked elements that makeup culture.
 The tool doesn't specify any one best culture but does argue that by analysing each element, you can decide if the current approach helps to support the organisation's strategy or not.
 He identifies 6 key elements to consider: